modern-php/url-scanner-script/README.md

 ## How to contribute

-You can send a pull request to the master branch at:
+You can send a pull request to the master branch here:

 <https://github.com/modern-php/url-scanner-script>